 At times when your anxiety about what the doctor is doing in your mouth is giving you major anxiety, do something to take your mind off of what is happening.
 There are many different things you can do to distract yourself.
 A few ideas are:

 Listening to something on your phone or iPod can help keep your focus elsewhere.
-You can center your mind to the lyrics and tune (At Advanced Dentistry we have headphones where you can listen to music on Pandora or watch Netflix).
+You can center your mind to the lyrics and tune (At Gentle Care Dentistry & Implants we have headphones where you can listen to music on Pandora or watch Netflix).

 -Focus on your breathing